 The foundation of the Organization for Competitive Markets is to reclaim competitive markets in agriculture for farmers, ranchers and rural communities.
 True competition reduces the need for economic regulation.
 Our mission, and our duty, is to define and advocate the proper role of government in the agricultural economy as a regulator and enforcer of rules necessary for markets that are fair, honest, accessible and competitive for all citizens.

-Our primary objective in this work is to ensure anti-trust and anti-competition laws are enforced and have the teeth necessary to provide the marketplace with protections so it can do its job for all of us.
+Our primary objective in this work is to ensure antitrust and anti-competition laws are enforced and have the teeth necessary to provide the marketplace with safeguards so it can do its job for all of us.
 Over this past year the Congress has held two hearings on the topic of our failed antitrust laws.
 OCM is committed to raising awareness of the harm caused to the farmer, the consumer and our U.S. economy as a whole in an effort to bring about judicial and congressional reforms.